 It’s a natural instinct for pregnant animals to prepare a safe and clean place for their baby.
 Referred to as nesting, expectant human mothers also exhibit similar behavior.
 A pregnant woman often feels a desire to clean and clear up the clutter in preparation for the arrival of a newborn.
 Family and friends are often happy to help with cleaning up and organizing clutter, but unless they’re professional cleaners, it’s likely some important things will be left undone.
-If you can afford it, bringing in a professional to do a deep clean prior to the baby’s arrival will take away quite a bit of the worry.
+There are many ways on how to clean your house for a new baby, but if you can afford it, bringing in a professional to do a deep clean prior to the baby’s arrival will take away quite a bit of the worry.

 How to Clean Your House for a New Baby

 Newborns get sick easily, so getting your house spotless before baby arrives is important.
 Dust, mold or other allergens can cause newborns to experience allergic reactions.
 Regardless of whether you clean yourself, rope in friends and family or involve a professional cleaning company, it’s important to understand how to clean your house for a new baby.

 Here are 10 things to do to make sure you have a clean house for your new baby:

 People often collect things that they think they might use later in life.
 Or sometimes they keep items for their sentimental value.
 However, an untidy home can be dangerous, especially once a baby learns how to crawl or otherwise move around.

 When thinking about how to clean your house for a new baby, it’s a good idea to rehome, donate, recycle or otherwise get rid of unnecessary items.
 This can include books, magazines, DVDs, outdated electronics, used clothing or toys that other kids may have worn out.
 Go through cupboards and closets, hauling off what you don’t need or want.
 Once the clutter’s removed, it’s much easier to clean properly.